Hakone Day Trip from Tokyo

 Admission: Free

-Website: https://owakudani.com/ Owakudani Owakudani photo by Yusheng Deng
+Website: Owakudani Owakudani Owakudani photo by Yusheng Deng

 On a clear day, you can see Mount Fuji.
 Owakudani photo by Kazuki Taira

 These eggs are first cooked in an 80-degree Celsius hot spring pool for one hour, where the shells turn black with iron sulfide.
 They are then transferred to a 100-degree Celsius steam pool and steamed for 15 minutes.
-The taste is better than eggs simply boiled in water at home.
+They’re tastier than regular boiled eggs—rich and slightly salty from the minerals.

 3. Take the Sightseeing Cruise to Hakone Shrine